TC-Django-REST-1/DJANGO-PROJECT/README.md

 # Example:

-# Project Name: Learning Management System
+# Project Name: Career Matching System.

 ## Idea:
-A system to manage students learning journey.
-The system enable student to explore new courses, take courses, solve quizzes, etc. Moreover, the teachers can create new quizzes, follow student progress, etc.
+A system that help students and job seekers to identify requaired skills for thier desired fields.
+The system enable student to explore field skills and related courses that will help them to strngthen thier skills. the admins can create new fields, new skills

 ## Inspiration:
-Facilitate the learning process and the management of students and courses.
+Assisting in developing the professional skills that necessary for students and job seekers in the field of specialization.

 ## List of Services / Features:

-- Manage the students.
+- Manage the Jobs.
-- Manage the teachers.
+- Manage the Skills.
-- Manage online courses easily!
+- Manage the Related Courses.
-- Manage online assessments.
+- Manage the Job seekers.

 ## User Stories
-- Type of users: Faculty, Teachers, and Students.
+- Type of users: Employment specialists, Job seekers.

-### Faculty
+### Employment Specialists.

+- Create, Read, Update, Delete Job seekers.
-- Create, Read, Update, Delete teachers.
+- Create, Read, Update, Delete Courses.
-- Create, Read, Update, Delete courses.
+- Create, Read, Update, Delete Jobs.
-- Create, Read, Update, Delete students.
+- Create, Read, Update, Delete Skills.

 ### Students

 - View courses.
-- Join courses.
-- Withdraw from courses.
 - Edit information.
-- Take assignments.
-- Send Inquiries to teachers and faculties.
-- View joined courses.
 - View course information.
-- View student progress on a specific course.
-- Search for courses.

-### Teachers

-- View the teacher courses.
-- View the course information.
-- List joined student in the current course.
-- Add assignments to a specific course.
-- Add students grade in a specific course.
-- Search for a students in a specific course.
-- Get student information.